 The College of Medicine promotes a diverse and inclusive environment that provides excellence in education, equitable health care, and transformative research to improve the health and wellness of Kentuckians and beyond.

 The University of Kentucky College of Medicine is a national leader in solving the challenges in health care through transdisciplinary and transformational research, education, and advanced clinical care.

-The Cardiothoracic Surgery Integrated 6-Year Residency program is designed to provide aspiring medical school graduates with the education and skills training necessary to become competent professional plastic surgeons.
+The Cardiothoracic Surgery Integrated 6-Year Residency program is designed to provide aspiring medical school graduates with the education and skills training necessary to become competent professional cardiac and/or thoracic surgeons.

 The final three years, residents will gradually move toward competence and surgical autonomy in Cardiac and Thoracic surgical procedures.
 By the conclusion of their sixth year, they will be well prepared for board certification and enabled to meet the specific needs of their patients.

 Shari Meyerson, MD, M.Ed.